kaylathedev/life360-node-api/README.md

 # life360-node-api
 An unofficial implementation of Life360's API in Node.js.

-I disected the HTTP api behind Life360.com.
-This library will allow you to login, see information about your family and circles, and track your family members.
+I dissected the HTTP api behind Life360.com.
+This library allows you to login, see information about your family and circles, and locate your family members.